Underwood International College: Quality of education

 In the Fall 2017 semester, UIC's student newsletter Scribe released an article discussing student dissatisfaction with the academic curriculum.
 A post on the College of Economics and Commerce Student Council's Facebook page announced that the department would eliminate five major courses.
 Of the five closed courses, four were taught in English and offered as major electives to UIC students.
 Because priority registration was given to the non-UIC Economics students, many UIC students were left questioning the accessibility to major courses.
 Secondly, the Scribe article observed the lack of full-time faculty as well as the English skills of certain lecturers, two factors that have led to the criticism that UIC is a "a stilted, substandard version of the intellectually engaging and challenging academic scene the college promotes."
 Thirdly, UIC's expensive tuition, in comparison to other Korean universities, has made many students "feel they pay double tuition for only a half's-education."

 Representation in the student body

-According to a 2017 Yonsei Annals article titled "Underwood International College (UIC)'s Identity Crisis," underrepresentation of international students has been a problem since the college was founded in 2006.
+According to a 2017 Yonsei Annals article titled "Underwood International College (UIC)'s Identity Crisis," underrepresentation of international students has been a problem since the college was founded in 2005.
 The students believed that the problem was exacerbated by the lack of an international student representative in the official UIC Student Congress.
-This highlighted the irony that UIC was advertised as a global learning environment despite the dissatisfaction felt by the members of its international community.
+This raised concerns that UIC was advertised as a global learning environment despite the dissatisfaction felt by the members of its international community.
 However, taking this feedback into account, each UIC Student Congress since 2017 has included at least two international student representatives.
 Also, SAM, the official UIC Student Ambassadors, is composed mostly of international students.